Why Most People Fail to Track Progress

 The Minimal Effective Tracking Stack

-1. REPVEX app — auto-tracks lifts, reps, volume, and rest periods during every workout
+1. REPVEX app — auto-tracks lifts, reps, volume, and rest periods

 3. Monthly progress photos — 4 poses, same conditions, every 30 days